 Good Genes gets all the praise because the effect is almost immediate.
 It contains unneutralised lactic acid which gives it a very low PH.
 As lactic acid works on the surface of the skin – more topical than its counterparts, the irritation risk is less than with other acids such as glycolic and salicylic.

 I prefer to use it in the evenings simply because it is so effective at resurfacing that I find my makeup can have a tendency to go patchy if I use it during the day.

 It is purposely used in a soothing, calming base to counteract any potential irritation from the strength of the lactic acid, and this seems to work well.

 What’s not so good about it?

-The high % of lactic acid could be too much for some skins.
+The low PH may be too much for some skins.

 Works well with?